-This fits directly to certain European plunge type routers including Trend and smaller Dewalt machines.
+The guide bush fits directly to the Trend T5 Router.
 To fit the guide bush to other makes and models, a universal sub-base Ref.
 UNIBASE or circular sub-base Ref.
 GB/5 can be used.
 The Ref.
 UNIBASE is designed to suit the most popular plunge type routers (please see our website for compatibility).
 The Ref.
 GB/5 can be re-drilled by the user.
-The Ref.
-GB/5/M is designed for Porter Cable routers.